-What happened on January 11 News and Events on This Day in History on your birthday
+Find Out What happened January 11 This Day in History on your birthday

 Similar provisions were made in the treaty that was sign by Great Britain and China as well.
 In both treaties signed on this day, the idea was the same-to advocate international equality.